 Asia has it all: impressive sights and sounds, intense cultural experiences and peaceful natural retreats just waiting to be discovered.
-Each country within this grand continent offers an opportunity for adventure, plenty of sights to gawk over and incredible experiences to cross off.
+Each country within this grand continent offers an opportunity for adventure, plenty of sights to gawk over, and incredible experiences to cross off.

 Travel to: Southeast Asia with G Adventures

 The top position for the safest country according to the Global Peace Index goes to Singapore.
-A melting pot of cultures, it sits firmly at the top of our list for the safest countries in Asia for yet another year.
+A melting pot of cultures, it sits firmly at the top of our list of the safest countries in Asia for yet another year.
 From Chinatown to Little India, the city will welcome you no matter where you’re from.

 Following closely behind the leaders on the Global Peace Index is Malaysia, which scored an overall global ranking of 25 in the world.
 In short, it is beyond safe to visit, and once you arrive, you’ll soon understand why there’s something so mesmerizing about Malaysia.
-The magic of this Southeast Asian nation can only be experienced first hand – the inviting, friendly atmosphere will have you hooked within moments.
+The magic of this Southeast Asian nation can only be experienced firsthand – the inviting, friendly atmosphere will have you hooked within moments.

-You’ll also find plenty of picturesque islands dotted around the mainland, buzzing cities and lots of delicious food to devour.
+You’ll also find plenty of picturesque islands dotted around the mainland, buzzing cities, and lots of delicious food to devour.

 Taiwan might not be the first place you would suspect to be at the top of the Global Peace Ranking Index, but it’s been a steady climber where safety is concerned over the last decade.
-If you don’t know much about Taiwan, 2021 might be the year to visit this up-and-coming destination to see what makes it so enticing.
+If you don’t know much about Taiwan, 2022 might be the year to visit this up-and-coming destination to see what makes it so enticing.

-As for the culinary scene, Taiwan is filled with dishes for you to indulge in, including xiao long bao (soup dumplings), gua bao (a steamed pork bun) or shaobing (flatbread).
+As for the culinary scene, Taiwan is filled with dishes for you to indulge in, including xiao long bao (soup dumplings), gua bao (a steamed pork bun), or shaobing (flatbread).

-Mongolia is one of the unexpected surprises on this list as many travellers tend to overlook this remote and untouched destination.
+Mongolia is one of the unexpected surprises on this list as many travelers tend to overlook this remote and untouched destination.
 With an overall global ranking of 46 among the world’s most peaceful countries, you won’t need to worry about petty crime and tourist scams here.
 Naturally, you would want to remain vigilant and keep an eye on your bags or wallet, but you won’t have too much to worry about as long as you use common sense.
-In Ulaanbaatar, like any major city there is always a risk of small crime, but compared to other countries in the region it is minimal.
+In Ulaanbaatar, like any major city, there is always a risk of small crime, but compared to other countries in the region, it is minimal.

-While you’re there, you can spend a night in the jungle with the Gibbon Experience, observe decades-old traditions with the Buddhist Alms Giving Ceremony in Luang Prabang or cycle through Vang Vieng for an experience like no other.
+While you’re there, you can spend a night in the jungle with the Gibbon Experience, observe decades-old traditions with the Buddhist Alms Giving Ceremony in Luang Prabang, or cycle through Vang Vieng for an experience like no other.

 8. South Korea

-In addition to the growing expat community that is present in South Korea, it’s been vetted as a top destination by countries around the world after they hosted the Pyeongchang 2018 Winter Olympics.
+In addition to the growing ex-pat community that is present in South Korea, it’s been vetted as a top destination by countries around the world after they hosted the Pyeongchang 2018 Winter Olympics.

 What’s more, the complex system of rivers known as the Mekong Delta hosts vibrant floating markets that are the fabric of local life and are a must-visit location.
 In Vietnam, not only will you be well and truly impressed by the many local experiences, you may never want to leave.
 And for that, we don’t blame you!

 If you are looking to learn more about the history of Cambodia and the resilience and strength of the country’s population, a visit to the Killing Fields and S21 is a must.
-The experience is essential to understanding Cambodia’s fraught history and will open your eyes to life under the Khmer Rouge which of course.
+The experience is essential to understanding Cambodia’s fraught history and will open your eyes to life under the Khmer Rouge which, of course.

 It may come as a surprise, but China’s big cities are actually regarded as among the safest in the region.
-The beauty of China is that it showcases historical China (yes, we’re referring to the 2,300 year old Great Wall), but there are also many modern twists such as the lightning-quick train system that runs from Beijing to Guangzhou and The Shanghai Tower which punctures the city’s skyline and is one of the world’s tallest buildings.
+The beauty of China is that it showcases historical China (yes, we’re referring to the 2,300-year-old Great Wall), but there are also many modern twists, such as the lightning-quick train system that runs from Beijing to Guangzhou and The Shanghai Tower, which punctures the city’s skyline and is one of the world’s tallest buildings.

 If you’re a fan of green scenery, there’s that too.
 Make your way to Guilin to see a dramatic landscape made up of limestone karst hills.

 Are you ready to find your next adventure?
-Are you feeling inspired by our list of the safest countries in Asia 2021?
+Are you feeling inspired by our list of the safest countries in Asia 2022?
 Take a look at the most popular tours to Asia here.